dcos/dcos-cli/design/setup.md

 The setup command also accepts all the flags from the `dcos auth login` command as it triggers a login flow during the setup.

-### Detect security mode (HTTP only)
+### Detect the canonical cluster URL

-When the URL to setup has the http scheme, the CLI must check for the cluster's security mode.

-The CLI uses some heuristics to detect the DC/OS security mode:

-- If an HTTP HEAD request to the root path (eg. http://dcos.example.com/) returns a 200 status code, the security mode is `disabled`.
-In such a case, the setup flow can be continued with the given URL.

-- If the cluster returned a 307 status code, the security mode is either `permissive` or `strict`.
-    To distinguish both, another HEAD request to a well-known resource is done (the CA bundle at `http://dcos.example.com/ca/dcos-ca.crt`).
-If the response status code is 200, it's the `permissive` mode.
-If it's still a 307 redirection, then the cluster is in `strict` mode.

-In `permissive mode`, the use of HTTP is *discouraged*.
-The user is interactively asked if they want to switch to HTTPS.
+The first step of the setup flow is to detect the cluster canonical URL.
+This is done by making an HTTP HEAD request to the root path (eg. http://dcos.example.com/).
+If the response is one of the following redirect codes, the CLI will follow it, up to a maximum of 10 redirects:

+- 301 (Moved Permanently)
+- 302 (Found)
+- 303 (See Other)
+- 307 (Temporary Redirect)
+- 308 (Permanent Redirect)

+When there are more than 10 redirects or the status code of the last response is not 200, the setup flow errors-out.
+Otherwise, the URL associated with the last response is considered as the **canonical cluster URL**.

-In `strict mode`, the use of HTTP is *disallowed*.
-A message indicates to the user that the CLI is continuing the cluster setup with HTTPS.
+When the canonical cluster URL is different than the one given in argument of the `dcos cluster setup` command, a warning indicates to the user that the setup will continue with this new URL.

 ### Install the root CA bundle (HTTPS only)